Lobaro/docs/docs/lorawan-sensors/pressure-lorawan/index.md

 using LoRaWAN **downlink messages**, see [Downlinks](#downlink) description.

 ### LoRaWAN

+!!! info "Advanced Lobaro LoRaWAN Stack"
+    The Hardware Variant *Keller Sensor* uses our advanced LoRaWAN Stack and supports Remote Configuration and LoRaWAN V1.1, starting with firmware v0.3.0.
+Refer to [Lobaro LoRaWAN stack](/background/lorawan.html#lobaro-lorawan-stack) for a description of those new features.

+    Older Versions and the Variant *Lobaro Sensor* only support the features described here.

 The connection to the LoRaWAN network is defined by multiple configuration parameters.
 This need to be set according to your LoRaWAN network and the way your device is supposed to be attached to it, or the device will not be able to send any data.